metahkg/metahkg/CONTRIBUTING.md

 ## Repository Structure

-This repository is designed to be a polyrepo.
-It is a collection of repositories that power metahkg.
+This repository is designed to be a collection of components of metahkg.

 Please create merge requests in the corresponding sub-repositories, not here, if the changes are not about docker and other things in here.
 (Do not request merging to master unless it is a bug fix!)